All Episodes

 That's coming up in this hour.

-It is the EIB network.
+It is the EIB Network.

-Open line Friday on Tuesday today, be off tomorrow as special extended Thanksgiving break.
+Open line Friday on Tuesday today.

 Mullah Hedgecock will be here tomorrow.

-Roger Hedgecock from uh from San Diego.
+Roger Hedgecock from San Diego.

 So whatever you want to talk about, feel free today, folks.

-We've got an hour left here, 800-282-2882.
+I've got an hour left here, 800-282-2882.

-And uh email address rush at eIBNet.com.
+And email address, rush at EIBnet.com.

 And I've got the story here.